Usman Bin Affan (RA) - The Third Rashidun Caliph

 Life as a Muslim

-In 614 AD, he and his wife Ruqayya (RA) migrated to Abyssinia (Ethiopia) during First Migration to Abyssinia.
-Later they both returned with several others to Makkah upon hearing the false news of the acceptance of Islam by Quraysh.
-Then they stayed in Makkah and didn’t travel again during the Second Migration to Abyssinia.
+In 614 AD, he and his wife Ruqayya (RA) migrated to Abyssinia (Ethiopia) during the First Migration to Abyssinia.
+Later, they both returned with several others to Makkah upon hearing the false news of the acceptance of Islam by Quraysh.
+They then stayed in Makkah and didn’t travel again during the Second Migration to Abyssinia.
 In 622 AD, Usman (RA) and Ruqayya (RA) migrated to Madinah along with other Muslims.

 Life in Madinah